Convenience store: Product specialization

 Fast food items are often available, with stores offering such food either under its owner banner or in partnership with a fast-food chain maintaining a counter in the store.
 To save space, food is not prepared in the store.
 Instead, these counters offer a limited menu of items delivered several times a day from a local branch of the restaurant, with items intended to be served hot either kept hot under a warming device or reheated as ordered.

+Convenience stores may also sell automobile-related items, such as motor oil, maps and car kits.
+Often toiletries and other hygiene products are stocked, as well as sanitary products and contraception.
+They are found near gasoline and train stations, but also can be stand-alone stores.
+Stores may carry apparel, home furnishings, CDs, and DVDs.
+Some stores offer money orders and wire transfer services.
+They may carry small appliances, as well as other household items such as coolers and backpacks.
+Convenience stores have also been known to carry candles, stationery, artwork, and crockery.

 Convenience stores may be combined with other services, such as general stores and pawn shops, a ticket counter for purchasing railway tickets, a post office counter, or gasoline pumps.
 In Asian countries like Japan or Taiwan, convenience stores are more common because of the higher population density.
-They are found with gasoline and train stations, but also can be stand-alone stores.
-Here items like soft drinks or snacks, hot dogs, sausages, hard-boiled tea eggs, and fish cakes can be found in.
-Delicatessens are absent; instead, pre-made sandwiches are available.
-Non-consumables such as magazines are also sold, but to a lesser degree.
-Many convenience stores have a beverage fountain that offers coffee, soft drinks, and frozen beverages.

-Stores often stock fast-moving consumer goods; items with a high turnover are preferred over items with a lower sales rate.
+Stores often stock fast-moving consumer goods.
+Items with a high turnover are preferred over items with a lower sales rate.
 The smaller convenience stores typically have few perishable items because it is not economically viable to rotate perishables frequently with a low number of staff.
 Smaller convenience stores also do not generate the business needed to sustain food spoilage rates typical of grocery stores or supermarkets.
 As such, products with a long shelf life are the rule, unless a product is specifically aimed at attracting customers on the chance they may buy something profitable, too.